Hashimoto, Japan: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types A and B. Make sure to find the necessary type.
-The vast majority of adapters available online are simply plugs and expect your electronics to change the voltage themselves.
-If your electronics can't do that they could get fried.
-This one should be sufficient for most areas.
+A plug adapter that supports outlet types A and B. Ensure that you get the necessary type.
+Many adapters available online are just plugs and expect your devices to convert the voltage themselves.
+If your electronics can't do that they could get destroyed.
+This one should work in most places.

 Luggage scale to avoid fees